 I realized that I had spent my entire life on the ego level, ignorant of the fact that there is a huge underground part of me.
 A part that has nothing to do with my easily accessible thoughts, feelings, and memories.
 I now walk this earth with the beautiful knowledge that I am duplex, not simplex, to quote Jung.
 The part of myself that is not easily accessible is the most fascinating part of me.
-It is the part where all concepts vanish, where thoughts cease, where stillness resides, where joy, love and compassion burble and I am completely surrendered.
-Awareness of this part of myself gives me the ability to see the hidden wisdom, strength, love and kindness that Donald Trump truly is, for if he had a guide like I did, he would be a different person.
+It is the part where all concepts vanish, where thoughts cease, where stillness resides, where joy, love, wisdom, truth and compassion burble and I am completely surrendered.
+Awareness of this part of myself gives me the ability to see this part of Donald Trump, for if he had a guide like I did, he would be a different person.
 It is this part of me that has compassion for Donald Trump, for maybe he might never know that there is more to him than his ego.
-It is this part of me that is my unique version of the Dalai Lama.
-It is my own Buddha nature.
+This part of me that is my own Buddha nature.
 This part of me knows that Donald Trump has seen glimpses of grace and has experienced love.
 Your Buddha nature knows this too.
 If you allow your ego to relax, and feel into it, you KNOW he’s not a monster.
 His children love him.
-Like Luke Skywalker, deep down, you can feel that there is good in him.
+Like Luke Skywalker sensed in his father Darth Vader, deep down, you can feel that there is good in him.

 My ego, your ego, and everyone else’s ego allowed Donald Trump to be voted to power.
 It is our collective simplistic ego judgement of him as wrong that created him!